I-495 & I-270 Managed Lanes Study

 Additional capacity and improvements to enhance reliability must be financially viable.
 MDOT’s traditional funding sources would be unable to effectively finance, construct, operate, and maintain improvements of this magnitude.
 Revenue sources that provide adequate funding, such as pricing options, are needed to achieve congestion relief and address existing high travel demand.

-Given the highly constrained area surrounding the interstates in the study area, MDOT SHA recognizes the need to plan and design this project in an environmentally responsible manner.
-The MDOT SHA will strive to avoid and minimize community, natural, cultural, and other environmental impacts, and mitigate for these unavoidable impacts at an equal or greater value.
-The MDOT SHA will work with our federal, state, and local resource agency partners in a streamlined, collaborative, and cooperative way to meet all regulatory requirements to ensure the protection of significant environmental resources.
-Any build alternatives will adequately offset unavoidable impacts while prioritizing and coordinating comprehensive mitigation measures near the study area which are meaningful to the environment and the community.
+Given the highly constrained area surrounding the interstates in the study area, MDOT SHA recognized the need to plan and design this project in an environmentally responsible manner.
+The MDOT SHA strived will strive to avoid and minimize community, natural, cultural, and other environmental impacts, and mitigate for these unavoidable impacts at an equal or greater value.
+The MDOT SHA worked will work with our federal, state, and local resource agency partners in a streamlined, collaborative, and cooperative way to meet all regulatory requirements to ensure the protection of significant environmental resources.
+Any build alternatives would will adequately offset unavoidable impacts while prioritizing and coordinating comprehensive mitigation measures near the study area which are meaningful to the environment and the community.